Hoe Street – Improvements to Juniper Pocket Park

-This project is part of the series of improvements we are delivering along Hoe Street as part of the Levelling Up funded programme for Walthamstow Town Centre to unlock its potential as an inclusive, safe, and welcoming destination, including with the establishment of University of Portsmouth’s new campus.
+This project is part of the series of improvements the council are delivering along Hoe Street as part of the UK Government funded programme for Walthamstow Town Centre, unlocking its potential as an inclusive, safe, and welcoming destination, including through the establishment of University of Portsmouth’s new campus at Juniper House.
 The plans will complement the work undertaken previously on the site and will include additional planting, street furniture and lighting to improve the public space.

 The design concept integrates additional areas of planting and trees to the existing hard landscape to improve on-site biodiversity and will install gardens with Sustainable Urban Drainage Systems (SuDS) to improve rainwater permeability and issues with flooding.
 Existing trees will be maintained on the site with improved pit details to support growth and maintenance.